Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 Our proposed method improve the mean latency by up to 6.9x compared with FCFS and from 1.5x–1.9x compared with PO in Chatbot Serving.
 More detailed evaluations and comparisons can be found in our paper.
 {{< /justify >}}

+### Overhead of the predictor

+The predictor adds minimal overhead - less than 2% additional processing time across all settings.
+We use a 350M parameter predictor for the 70B model and a 125M predictor for the 8B model.
+While request processing involves both prefill and decode steps, the OPT predictor only performs prefill operations.
+The overhead increases with longer context lengths, which explains the higher overhead observed on the ShareGPT dataset.

+{{< image src="img/overhead.png" alt="overhead.png" width="100%" title="Overhead of the predictor">}}

 ## Get started
 {{< justify >}}